How we work

 Planning and making decisions

-One of the safeguards to make sure that Crown land is managed and used for the benefit of the people of NSW is the objects of the Crown Land Management Act 2016.
+The objects safeguards of the Crown Land Management Act 2016 are to make sure that Crown land is managed and used for the benefit of the people of NSW.

 Aboriginal land claims